KumarLabJax/JABS-postprocess/README.md

 Since the data is in a "long" format, it is generally straight forward to generate plots using ggplot in R or plotnine in python.

 Some example code for generating plots is located in [test_plot.py](test_plot.py).

+Additionally, there are a variety of helper functions located in [analysis_utils](analysis_utils/) for reading, manipulating, and generating plots of data using the data tables produced.